 3. Traffic with no conversion

 Traffic generation is only one sector of the equation when it comes to successful marketing campaigns and techniques.
-Traffic without conversion is little help at all.
+Without conversion, traffic is little help at all.

 Verb Marketing are experts at conversion optimisation.
-We have helped our clients generate hundreds of thousands of pounds in extra revenue thanks to efficient marketing strategies, which focus on increasing conversions and better cross-selling tactics on websites to increase the average order value of each converted customer.
-For just one of our clients, we have achieved a 592% increase in sales in the first six months of 2020, in part down to increase their conversion rate from 2.1% to 2.5%.
+We have helped our clients generate hundreds of thousands of pounds in extra revenue thanks to efficient marketing strategies.
+These focus on increasing conversions and better cross-selling tactics on websites.
+To increase the average order value of each converted customer.
+For just one of our clients, we have achieved a 592% increase in sales in the first six months of 2020.
+In part down to increase their conversion rate from 2.1% to 2.5%.